ALIA Children's and Youth Services

 Claire Stuckey NSW TEAM MEMBER

 Mylee has been associated with ALIA CYS since her first professional role as a children’s librarian.
-These days she works with all of the public libraries in NSW as part of the Public Library Services team at the State Library of NSW.
+Mylee spent 12 years working with all of the public libraries in NSW as part of the Public Library Services team at the State Library of NSW.
+These days you will find Mylee working at City of Moreton Bay in Queensland, a large public library service with a strong commitment to services, collections and spaces for children.

 Rachael Drummond WA TEAM MEMBER